-The moments in life that appear while we are attending to the business of living, can be much like speed bumps, designed in a way to slow us down, stop our hurry, force us to pause and it is in those moments our hearts can fill with thanksgiving or dread, or something caught between the two but defies explanation.
-Maybe it is a sadness that time will not wait for you as we fluster about attending to the business of living we forget.
+The moments in life that present themselves while we are attending to the business of living, can be as quick as speed bumps, designed in a way to slow us down, stop our hurry, force us to pause and it is in those moments our hearts can fill with thanks or dread or something caught between the two thatt defies explanation.
+Maybe it’s the sadness of time that will not wait for you.

 Her passion had turned toward rugby in high school and she struggled only briefly with inadequacy.
 She was impatient to become an expert.
 All of her ran down that field clutching that ball, not just her head filled with passing advice, not just her legs conditioned from years of gymnastics, not only her heart and lungs, protesting her lack of capacity, but all of her.
 Every fibre, every nerve, every sinew grabbed that opposing player to tackle, hovered in the wings to assess the play, ran when her time arrived and despaired when performance fell short of some inner expectation that pushed her for better.
 And she played.
 If the photo captured what it was, it was the same essence the coaches saw, because she played in every game in most of the minutes in every game and she only wore the scrum cap because her mother warned her the next concussion she suffered would be in the last rugby game she ever played.

 I had never known my father to spend money frivolously.
-He recorded every amount ever spent; fearful to the end there would be enough to see him off.
+He recorded every nickel ever spent; fearful to the end there would not be enough to see him off.
 But he gave me a thousand dollars to spend on my trip.
 An astronomical amount even then.
-He presented me with a National Geographic coffee table edition of the Vatican and had slipped inside the cover a neatly typed, one page epistle on his sentiments about Roman history and the Popes and how the auspicious occasion of my trip to the seat of the Roman Catholic church demanded a certain reverence.
+He presented me with a National Geographic coffee table edition book “The Vatican” and had slipped inside the cover a neatly typed, one page epistle capturing his sentiments about Roman history and the Popes and how the auspicious occasion of my trip to the seat of the Roman Catholic church demanded a certain reverence.
 “Love Dad” he had written in pen at the bottom.